-- 54. The minimum functions referred to in the above recommendation are as follows: - a) Supervision of compliance with corporate governance rules and the company's internal codes of conduct, also ensuring that the corporate culture is aligned with its purpose and values. - b) The supervision of the application of the general policy regarding the communication of economic-financial, non-financial and corporate information as well as communication with shareholders and investors, proxy advisors and other stakeholders.
-Likewise, the way in which the entity communicates and relates to small and medium-sized shareholders shall also be monitored. - c) The evaluation and periodic review of the corporate governance system and the company's environmental and social policy, in order to ensure that they fulfill their mission of promoting the social interest while taking into account, as appropriate, the legitimate interests of other stakeholders. - d) Ensuring that the company's practices in environmental and social matters are in line with the strategy and policies established. - e) The supervision and evaluation of the relationship processes with the different stakeholders.
+54. The The minimum functions referred to in the above recommendation are as follows: a) Supervision of compliance with corporate governance rules and the company's internal codes of conduct, also ensuring that the corporate culture is aligned with its purpose and values. b) The supervision of the application of the general policy regarding the communication of economic-financial, non-financial and corporate information as well as communication with shareholders and investors, proxy advisors and other stakeholders.
+Likewise, the way in which the entity communicates and relates to small and medium-sized shareholders shall also be monitored.

+d) Ensuring that the company's practices in environmental and social matters are in line with the strategy and policies established.

+The supervision and evaluation of the relationship processes with the different stakeholders.

-Complies [X] Partially complies [] Explain L --- --- --
+Complies [X] Partially complies [] Explain [] The boundaries hilling a sile - -

-- 55. That sustainability policies in environmental and social matters identify and include at least: - a) The principles, commitments, objectives and strategy regarding shareholders, employees, customers, suppliers, social issues, environment, diversity, corporate responsibility, respect for human rights and prevention of corruption and other illegal conduct. - b) The methods or systems for monitoring compliance of policies, associated risks and their management.

-- c) The mechanisms for monitoring non-financial risk, including those related to ethical aspects and business conduct. - d) The channels of communication, participation and dialogue with stakeholders. - e) Responsible communication practices that avoid manipulation of information and protect the integrity and honor of the company.
+- 55. That sustainability policies in environmental and social matters identify and include at least: - a) The principles, commitments, objectives and strategy regarding shareholders, employees, customers, suppliers, social issues, environment, diversity, corporate responsibility, respect for human rights and prevention of corruption and other illegal conduct. - b) The methods or systems for monitoring compliance of policies, associated risks and their management. - c) The mechanisms for monitoring non-financial risk, including those related to ethical aspects and business conduct. - d) The channels of communication, participation and dialogue with stakeholders. - e) Responsible communication practices that avoid manipulation of information and protect the integrity and honor of the company.

-Complies [X] Partially complies [] Explain [] COMPTICE L 44] r ar crarry COMPITCD [] Dipidin []
+Complies [X] Partially complies [] Explain []

-56. Directors' remuneration should be sufficient to attract and retain directors of the desired profile and to reward the dedication, qualification and responsibility that the position requires, but not so high as to compromise the independence of judgment of nonexecutive directors.
+Directors' remuneration should be sufficient to attract and retain directors of the desired profile and to reward the dedication, qualification and responsibility that the position requires, but not so high as to compromise the independence of judgment of non-executive directors.

-'''

-Complies [ X ] Explain [ ]
+Complies [X] Explain [.
+1

-'''